-Muralidhar has funded healthcare for 68 patients in 11 countries.
+Muralidhar has funded healthcare for 80 patients in 12 countries.

-Muralidhar has funded healthcare for 68 patients in 11 countries.
+Muralidhar has funded healthcare for 80 patients in 12 countries.

-Michela is a 6-month-old baby from Haiti.
-Michela's family shared that she was born healthy and they are very worried about how to help her condition now since they have limited ability to pay for hospital costs.
-Michela has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-When Michela was two months old, her parents noticed Michela's head looked bigger that it should be.
-They have not known how to help without money for her care.
-Without treatment, Michela will experience severe physical and developmental delays.
-Fortunately, our medical partner, Project Medishare, is teaming up with Watsi to raise $897 to cover the cost of surgery for Michela at Hospital Bernard Mevs that will treat her hydrocephalus.
-This is the only site in the country where this care is currently available and the procedure is scheduled to take place on October 15th.
-This critical treatment will drain the excess fluid from Michela's brain to reduce intracranial pressure and greatly improve her quality of life.
-With proper treatment, Michela will hopefully develop into a strong, healthy young girl.
-Their family has been so sad but now are very happy that their baby will get the surgery that she needs.
-They shared, "Thank you Jesus!
-Bless this organization who is so good to us and bless Bernard Mevs Hospital and it's team."
+Juvens is a sweet 2-year-old boy from Haiti.
+Juvens is his parent's first child.
+His parents have been happy to see Juvens starting to play, but his condition makes it difficult for him to control his head and his body.
+Juvens has been diagnosed with hydrocephalus, a condition in which cerebrospinal fluid accumulates in the brain increasing intracranial pressure.
+Without treatment, Juvens will experience severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery for Juvens at Hospital Bernard Mevs that will treat his hydrocephalus.
+This is the only site in the country where this care is currently available and the procedure is scheduled to take place on April 19th.
+This critical treatment will place a shunt to drain the excess fluid from Juvens's brain to reduce intracranial pressure and greatly improve his quality of life.
+With proper treatment, Juvens will hopefully develop into a strong, healthy young boy.
+Juvens's family is hopeful that the surgery will allow him to be able to walk and talk and be able to play as he grows.